RedisTimeSeries/RedisTimeSeries/docs/docs/quickstart.md

 ## Filtering
-You can filter yor time series by value, timestamp and labels:
+You can filter your time series by value, timestamp and labels:

 ### Filtering by label
 You can retrieve datapoints from multiple timeseries in the same query, and the way to do this is by using label filters.
 For example: